Ke'Bryan Hayes Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Ke'Bryan Hayes, who went 0-for-4 last time out, battle Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.
+After going 2-for-4 with a double in his last game, Ke'Bryan Hayes and the Pittsburgh Pirates face the Houston Astros (who will hand the ball to Jose Urquidy) at 12:35 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his last game, he had two hits (going 2-for-4 with a double) against the Astros.

 Ke'Bryan Hayes Game Info & Props vs. the Astros